apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

   $ kubectl label nodes YOUR-CLUSTER-NODE hdfs-namenode-selector=hdfs-namenode-0
 ```

+The non-HA setup does not even use persistent vlumes.
+So you don't even
-Then, launch the chart while setting options to turn off HA.
+need to prepare persistent volumes.
+So, just launch the chart while
+setting options to turn off HA.

 ```
   $ helm install -n my-hdfs charts/hdfs-k8s  \